St. George Church, Timișoara: Emericanum

+Emericanum (Convictus Episcopalis ad Sanctum Emericum) was an episcopal boarding school located in St. George Square, near St. George Church and the Transylvania Barracks.
+The institution was intended for the education of students preparing for an ecclesiastical career and was organized in accordance with the principles established by the Council of Trent, which encouraged the establishment of minor seminaries to cultivate religious education and discipline from an early age.

+The initiative to establish this seminary belonged to Bishop Sándor Csajághy, who, beginning in 1854, admitted the first students recruited from elementary schools.
+In 1858, the bishop established a foundation of 5,000 florins for the Seminarium puerorum, while his successor, Bishop Sándor Bonnaz, sought to alleviate the shortage of priests within the Diocese of Cenad by supporting the expansion of the institution through a donation of 100,000 florins and the construction of a separate building on the grounds of the theological seminary in Timișoara.

+Placed under the patronage of Saint Emeric, Emericanum was inaugurated between 1874 and 1875 and operated within the seminary complex located near St. George Square.
+The institution shared its administration with the theological seminary, while maintaining its own pedagogue, and its students followed a discipline and daily routine similar to that of seminarians.

 Demolition

 In 1913, the authorities decided to demolish the church and the Catholic seminary, with the demolition taking place in 1914, shortly before the outbreak of World War I and the death of the then-mayor, Carol Telbisz.
 The church's demolition was justified by the plan to widen the fortress's east–west axis.
 Local authorities, guided by city expansion plans developed by architects Emil Szilárd and Josef Briger, aimed to create a broad boulevard stretching from Mehala to Fabric.
 This project was driven by increasing traffic demands and the city's modernization efforts, which ultimately led to its defortification.